 - No output to Logstash, Kafka, or other remote clusters

-- Limited support in the Fleet app for advanced Beats settings like multiline, processors, and so on
+- No support for advanced Beats settings like multiline, processors, and so on

 On Elastic Cloud, there’s a limit to the number of enrolled Elastic Agents that a single Kibana instance can handle:

-Beta releases are not supported at a production level, but we encourage you to report issues in our discuss forum.
+Beta releases are not officially supported, but we encourage you to report issues in our discuss forum.